 Increase in customer engagement and usage

 With the rise of digitisation, there has been an explosion in business use of analytics.
-Though the number of users with access to self-service analytics tools has increased, the percentage of those who take full advantage of their capabilities is far less.
+Though the number of users with access to self-service reporting tools and analytics apps has increased, the percentage of those who take full advantage of their capabilities is far less.
 Embedded analytics integrates BI & Analytics within the core business workflow that significantly increases the utility and adoption of the combined solution.

-It happened for our customer, Peri CRM, who embedded Zoho Analytics—white labeled as Peri Analytics—into their CRM offering, and saw increased traction among their customers, who invariably had BI needs.
+It happened for our customer, Peri CRM, who embedded Zoho Analytics—white labeled as Peri Analytics—into their CRM offering, and saw increased traction among their customers, who invariably needed a reporting tool and had BI needs.
 To put it in actual numbers, one out of six of their customers started using Peri Analytics, and there was a 50% increase in customer engagement after Peri partnered with Zoho.

 I took a detailed demo and I was sold on acquiring the solution right away because of two reasons: 1.
 A product company was talking to me like a service company 2.
 With my experience in fiddling with data, I was able to churn out amazing output on the very first day.